SQLI-Morocco/Azure-Serverless/Readme.md

    "ScriptType": "Input"
  }
 ```
-You can  test the connection and get a sample by using Preview data feature
+You can  test the connection and get a sample of data by using Preview data feature

 Now we add two outputs to the Stream analytic, the first one will be table storage in the created storage account , add the second one will be the created Event Hub.
 <br>

 ```